 8 Signs To Seek Help for COPD

-- You are unable to do things you normally can do.
 For instance, as noted in #3, you have trouble making your way around your home.
 Some people might even have trouble doing simple things such as brushing their teeth or even eating.
-It might be something like you feel you can no longer leave your home, when you normally do.
+It might be something like you feel you can no longer leave your home when you normally do.

-- You are experiencing new symptoms.
-One example here might be new onset swelling of your lower extremities, such as your feet or ankles.
-You might experience new onset shortness of breath, or the feeling of being winded as you move around doing your normal activities.
+One example here might be new-onset swelling of your lower extremities, such as your feet or ankles.
+You might experience new-onset shortness of breath, or the feeling of being winded as you move around doing your normal activities.
 Or, perhaps, you’re feeling chest pain.
-It could also be something as simple as sniffles and sneezes, or new onset wheezes.
+It could also be something as simple as sniffles and sneezes, or new-onset wheezes.

 It’s never easy deciding to seek help, whether it be calling your doctor, asking a friend or loved one to drive you to the emergency room, or calling 911.
 It is never easy.
 However, the earlier you seek help the easier it will be to getting you breathing easier and back on your feet doing the things you enjoy.

 Which of the following best describes your COPD diagnosis?